lawkunchi/sebena-assessment/README.md

 This app let's you create user workout sessions

+Explore the navigation to add users and workout sessions

 ## Backend

-To insitalise backend services navigate to the `/app-core` folder and run:
+To insitalise backend services navigate to the `/app-core` folder :

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Explore the menu to perform different actions provided

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+add `ATLAS_URI` to the env file to connect to mongo DB

-### `npm test`
+run `npm intsall`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Run:

+`nodemon server` to start the server

+Server will start running at  [http://localhost:5000](http://localhost:5000)

 ### Front End

-Runs the app in the development mode.\
+To Start the app navigate to the main app-directory

+run `npm intsall`

+`npm start` to start the app

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `npm run eject`